Selection by Prediction with Conformal p-values: Acknowledgement

 \section{Acknowledgement}

-The authors thank John Cherian, Issac Gibbs, Jayoon Jang, Lihua Lei, Shuangning Li, Zhimei Ren, Hui Xu, and Qian Zhao for helpful discussions.
+We are grateful to two anonymous referees and the action editor for valuable comments and suggestions.
+We thank John Cherian, Issac Gibbs, Jayoon Jang, Lihua Lei, Shuangning Li, Zhimei Ren, Hui Xu, and Qian Zhao for helpful discussions.
 Y.J.~would like to specially thank John Cherian for inspiring discussion on the applications.
 E.C.~and Y.J.~were supported by the Office of Naval Research grant N00014-20-1-2157, the National Science Foundation grant DMS-2032014, the Simons Foundation under award 814641, and the ARO grant 2003514594.